MuhammadUmerKhan/SmartSearch-LLM-Based-Semantic-Search-Engine/README.md

-# 📌 AI-Powered Semantic Search Engine with LLMs
+# 📌SmartSearch AI-Powered Semantic Search Engine with LLMs

 ## 🚀 Introduction
 The **AI-Powered Search Engine** is a web-based application that combines **Google Search API**, **web scraping**, **FAISS vector database**, **LLMs**, and **custom URL search** to fetch, extract, and summarize real-time search results.
 This tool is designed to **enhance information retrieval** by providing structured, AI-generated responses from both web results and custom URL inputs.